aethernavshulkraven-allain/TemperatureControlledUnit/README.md

 6. Minimized Noise: Cascode amplifiers can help minimize noise, which is critical for accurate temperature sensing and control applications where even small fluctuations can affect the system's performance.

-Overall, the cascode configuration offers a robust solution for amplifying temperature-related signals in your unit, providing high gain, improved linearity, stability, and noise performance, making it a suitable choice for your project.
+Overall, the cascode configuration offers a robust solution for amplifying temperature-related signals in unit, providing high gain, improved linearity, stability, and noise performance, making it a suitable choice for project.

 ### Usage of capacitors
 Capacitors are commonly used in amplifiers for various reasons: